IKEA: Donations made by IKEA

 IKEA also supports American Forests to restore forests and reduce pollution.

 On 3 March 2022, IKEA announced €20 million donation to UNHCR for relief support of Ukrainians who suffer from the 2022 Russian invasion of Ukraine.

 IKEA donated €10 million to Doctors Without Borders for its work in Syria in response to the 2023 Turkey–Syria earthquake.

 IKEA Social Initiative

 In September 2005, IKEA Social Initiative was formed to manage the company's social involvement on a global level.
 IKEA Social Initiative is headed by Marianne Barner.

 The main partners of IKEA Social Initiative are UNICEF and Save the Children.

-On 23 February 2009, at the ECOSOC event in New York, UNICEF announced that IKEA Social Initiative has become the agency's largest corporate partner, with total commitments of more than US$180 million (£281,079,000).
+On 23 February 2009, at the ECOSOC event in New York, UNICEF announced that IKEA Social Initiative had become the agency's largest corporate partner, with total commitments of more than US$180 million (£281,079,000).